aaarghhh/atop_maltego/README.md

   <img src="https://user-images.githubusercontent.com/968839/218276399-24639bdb-1563-4351-8251-7ef9176ae720.png" />
 </p>

 We'll be able to see and use all the new entities imported.
-Each entity has 2 properties, the address and the name attribute.
+Each entity **has 2 properties**, the address and the name attribute.
 The TON address entity will contain information about the current balance and the related nickname used by the owner.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/968839/218276509-8ccb7585-1b90-4ef1-a1dd-c67e8f2ad650.png" />
 </p>